tom-draper/typing-speed/README.md

 # Typing Speed Tester

-A configurable CLI typing speed test with performance metrics and graph.
+A configurable CLI typing speed tester with performance metrics and graph.

-To increase the difficulty, the current trending wikipedia topics can be used as word content, with optional punctuation, capitalisation and digits.
+To increase the difficulty, the current trending Wikipedia topics can be used as word content, with optional punctuation, capitalisation and digits.

 Built using [bubbletea](https://github.com/charmbracelet/bubbletea).